Manchester City F.C. Under-21s and Academy: Elite Development Squad

 a Champions League format tournament only open to a select group of 'Under-19' teams located in western Europe.

 The NextGen Series organisers invited the 16 teams competing in the inaugural season of this new competition based on which clubs were considered to have the best academies in Europe.

 At the time, the EDS continued to play fixtures in both the Manchester Senior Cup and Lancashire Senior Cup plus several other matches and tournaments such as the Central League Cup.

 In 2016-17 the U-21 Premier League was renamed as Premier League 2 and the age limit was raised to U-23.
 City won their first title at this level in the 2020–21 season and retained their title in 2021–22.

 The UEFA Youth League launched in 2013–14, replacing the NextGen series, as a U-19 competition for the youth teams of Champions League participants and national champions at U-18 level.
 Teams fielded by City in this competition were therefore a hybrid of their EDS and academy squads.
 Their best performance to date has been a semi-final appearance in 2017–18.

 Manchester City has fielded a reserve team since 1892 when the reserves played in the Lancashire Combination.
 The reserves were champions of the Lancashire Combination in 1901–02.

 The club left the Lancashire Combination in 1911 to join the Central League upon its formation.
 The City reserve team then played in the Central League until 2000, winning it on three occasions in the 1977–78, 1986–87 and 1999–2000 seasons.
-In 2006 the club re-entered the Central League – now the Pontin's League (West) – but this time in order to provide games for the 'Under-17' age group of players.
+In 2006, the club re-entered the Central League – now the Pontin's League (West) – but this time in order to provide games for the 'Under-17' age group of players.

 In recent seasons, Manchester City has purchased, registered and loaned young international players as part of their development strategy for the City Football Group.
 Although these players are officially Manchester City players, they have never made competitive appearances for City's senior or youth teams and may in future be transferred out before doing so.
 In 2022, FIFA have implemented new rules which will now restrict loans of this nature.

 Home ground

-The EDS play all of their home fixtures at the Academy Stadium.
+The EDS play all of their home fixtures at the Joie Stadium.